 to continue the duel to the last of their breath was spent.

 A strange, eerie whining filled the arena.

+nearly inaudible.
 Yet the effect pierced the skulls of Tarok and his companions.

 It lasted what must have been several second.
-More than that, Tarok felt would have
+More than that, Tarok felt

-extraordinary.
+was even more extraordinary.
 As the bizarre scream fell silent, the tow

 “What is happening?”
 Tarok asked Grunth.

-of creation, began to circle the arena, each intent upon Tarok
+the dim dawn of creation, began to circle the arena, each intent upon Tarok

 and his fellow-captives.
 The tarag slunk toward them, head lowered, painted

 ears flattened in feline menace.
 The tigers eyes blazed in killing-fury,

 as its muzzle wrinkled and writhed back.
 A cavernous snarl escaped its

 mighty lungs.
 The giant elk, antlered head lowered, bellowed mightily,